 Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof; or abridging the freedom of speech, or of the press, or the right of the people peaceably to assemble, and to petition the Government for a redress of grievances.

-a formal message requesting something that is submitted to an authority
+a formal request that something be submitted to an authority

 I.